-We are focused initially on the development of treatments for cancer.
-Our projections of addressable patient populations that have the potential to benefit from treatment with our product candidates are based on estimates.
+We are focused on developing tissue targeted therapeutics for the treatment of chronic viral infections, cancer, and other serious diseases, such as SBT8230 for cHBV.
+Our projections of addressable patient populations that have the potential to benefit from treatment with a current or future product candidate are based on estimates.
 If any of our estimates are inaccurate, the market opportunities for any of our product candidates could be significantly diminished and have an adverse material impact on our business.